Here are a few of the most common questions from parents and prospective families:

 Co-oping is not a requirement.
 If you are unable to co-op, another family member such as a grandparent, aunt, uncle, or even a nanny/babysitter can co-op in your place.

-Our 3 year old and 3-year/4-year old classes are limited to 12 students each.
-Our 4+ class can have up to 18 children on combined days (Mon/Wed/Fri) with two teachers, and 12 students on extension days (Tues/Thurs) with one teacher and one TA.
+Our 3 year old and 4 year old classes are limited to 12 students each.
+Our 4+ class can have up to 16 students.

 Yes, however, we understand that our youngest learners in the 3 year old classes might have the occasional accident.
 If this happens a parent or named care giver will be contacted and asked to come in and change your child.
 If there are frequent accidents you may be asked to send your child to school in a pull up.
 Diapers are not permitted and will not be changed.